Manvel/blog/pages/projects/cba/rewriting.md

 The rewrite haven't introduced many UI changes, but rather it introduced replacement of old Jquery libraries with much more lightweight and independent Web Components.
-It did required some effort to rewrite the components, but it now provide all the basis to easy modification and modularization for the future UI changes.
+It did required some effort to rewrite the components, but now they have all the basis for easier modifications and are separate modules, so it's simpler and safer to introduce changes on top and work on more appealing UI.

 All the components currently live in a [new repository](https://github.com/browser-automation/cba-components) and whoever